 Compared to expenses on other stages of app development, marketing research is one of the less expensive steps.
 Yet, it’s the most important one.
 If done wrong, there’s a risk of having to remake the entire product.

-Learning marketing research from the best
+Learning market research from the best

 With every project, our team repeatedly proved to ourselves and our clients that app development is only as successful as its marketing research is.
 It’s ingrained in the DNA of every successful startup – and mobile apps in particular.
 To prove our point, we took a look at how today’s leading startups and apps researched their product.

-Zoom marketing research case
+Zoom market research case

 Zoom has been taking video conferencing industry by storm for several years.
 During the lockdown, the platform became basically a meme – so much it’s used in the quarantine for studying and work.
 How did Zoom manage to stand out from all existing video conferencing apps?
 Thanks to marketing research.